CLERK'S FREQUENTLY ASKED QUESTIONS

 How do I know if my Florida driver's license is valid?

 Payments can be made at our Northeast Branch at 1276 Metropolitan Blvd., #101, Tallahassee, or at the Leon County Courthouse, 301 S Monroe St., #100.
 You may mail your payment to Leon County Clerk & Comptroller, ATTN: Traffic Citations, 1276 Metropolitan Boulevard, #101, Tallahassee, FL 32312.
 Do not mail cash.
 Click here

 to pay online.

-We accept personal checks, money orders, s check, Visa, Mastercard and cash.
+We accept personal checks, money orders, Visa, MasterCard, American Express and cash.
 All checks must be drawn on a U.S. bank.
 We do not accept starter or counter checks.
 If paying by credit/debit card, online, in person or over the phone, a $4.95 convenience fee, per case, will be added to the amount owed.
-The s Office does not receive any part of this fee.
-If mailing y our payment, be sure to include any required documentation.
+The Clerk's Office does not receive any part of this fee.
+If mailing your payment, be sure to include any required documentation.